javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/06-prototype-methods/article.md

 We did not intend to implement such behavior, right?
 So that's a bug.
 Here the consequences are not terrible.
 But in more complex cases the prototype may indeed be changed, so the execution may go wrong in totally unexpected ways.

 What's worst -- usually developers do not think about such possibility at all.
-That makes such bugs hard to notice and even turn them into vulnerabilities, especially when Javascript is used on server-side.
+That makes such bugs hard to notice and even turn them into vulnerabilities, especially when JavaScript is used on server-side.

 Such thing happens only with `__proto__`.
 All other properties are "assignable" normally.